highmobility/hm-android-bluetooth-auto-api-explorer/README.md

 An emulator should be opened with these credentials.
 If the phone vibrates, bluetooth should be connected in the emulator.

+Emulator lights state should be other than inactive.

 ## Questions or Comments ?

 If you have questions or if you would like to send us feedback, join our [Slack Channel](https://slack.high-mobility.com/) or email us at [support@high-mobility.com](mailto:support@high-mobility.com).